fieldtrip/website/tutorial/preprocessing_erp.md

 ## Channel layout

 For topoplotting and sometimes for analysis it is necessary to know how the electrodes were positioned on the scalp.
 In contrast to the sensor arrangement from a given MEG manufacturer, the topographical arrangement of the channels in EEG is not fixed.
-Different acquisition systems are designed for different electrode montages, and the number and position of electrodes can be adjusted depending on the experimental goal.
-In the current experiment, so-called 64-electrodes equidistant montage (ActiCap, BrainVision) was used.
+Different acquisition systems are designed for different electrode layouts and montages, and the number and position of electrodes can be adjusted depending on the experimental goal.
+In the current experiment, a BrainVision ActiCap was used with a so-called equidistant layout.

 {% include image src="/assets/img/tutorial/preprocessing_erp/figure2.png" width="200" %}

 The channel positions are not stored in the EEG dataset.
 You have to use a layout file; this is a .mat file that contains the 2-D positions of the channels.
-FieldTrip provides a number of default layouts for BrainVision EEG caps in the fieldtrip/template/layout directory.
-It is also possible to create custom layouts (see **[ft_prepare_layout](/reference/ft_prepare_layout)** and the [layout tutorial](/tutorial/layout)).
+FieldTrip provides a number of default layouts for BrainVision EEG caps in the `fieldtrip/template/layout` directory, these are documented along with the other [template layouts](/template/layout).
+It is also possible to create custom layouts using **[ft_prepare_layout](/reference/ft_prepare_layout)** as explained in the [layout tutorial](/tutorial/layout).
 In this example we will use an existing layout file that is included with the example data.

     cfg        = [];
     cfg.layout = 'mpi_customized_acticap64.mat';
     ft_layoutplot(cfg);

-Note that the layout should contain correct channel labels that match the channel labels in the data (channel labels not present in either will not be plotted when using a given layout).
+Note that the channel labels in the layout should match the channel labels in the data; channels that are not present in either one will not be plotted.

 ## Artifacts